 The Tarheel Leather Club was the first leather/BDSM club in Greensboro and has remained true to its leather straps for over a quarter of a century.
 Our members are in demand as speakers to various organizations presenters at many events throughout the country and judges for several contests.

 Nine individuals founded TLC on April 1, 1990, in Greensboro, NC.
 Those Founding Members are Bill C., Kevin D., Nick D., Richard G., Stuart N., Michael P., Henry P., Randy T., and David W.

-Two of our Founding Members were among the founders of the Triad Health Project, one formerly headed the Southeast Leather Contest.
-Two of our members were on the board of directors of the National Leather Association, two are published authors, and a former member produced the first documentary of a leather club.
-Currently, one of our members is the producer and owner of the Leather History Conference, and in the past other members have produced the NC Leather Contest, and the North Carolina Leather Weekend – Unity & Understanding.
+Two of our Founding Members were among the founders of the Triad Health Project.
+Two of our members were on the board of directors of the National Leather Association, three are published authors, and a former member produced the first documentary of a leather club.
+One formerly headed the Southeast Leather Contest.
+TLC now owns and runs the NC Bootblack Contest, whose winner competes in SouthEast LeatherFest.

-TLC does what it can to support our main charity: Triad Health Project providing funds, man power, food drives and supplies when needed.
-As a club, we also support the National Leather Association International, the NAMES Project and the Leather Archives and Museum.
+TLC does what it can to support our main charity: Triad Health Project – providing funds, manpower, food drives, and supplies when needed.
+As a club, we also support the National Leather Association International(NLA-), the NAMES Project, and the Leather Archives and Museum.